5 Kick Ass Places I’ve Played Hockey

 On top of that I was able to play hockey in Japan.
 Making it my 4th country to score a goal in.
 Believe it or not there is a thriving hockey culture there.
 I even met a random high school kid walking around the streets with hockey gear.
 Neither of us spoke each other’s language but we both understood the word hockey.
 It was rad.

 Here are some pics of my experience.

-I love traveling and being able to play hockey in incredible places has been a dream come true I hope you’ll join me and the Draft Experience crew soon for some hockey playing travel adventures!
+Traveling and being able to play hockey in incredible places has been a dream come true.
+I hope you’ll join me and the Draft Experience crew soon for some hockey playing travel adventures!
 You can find info on all the tournaments at TournamentCompany.com.
 And come follow the Beer League Players Association.